speersma/lung_cancer_project/README.md

 3.  run the SQL scripts from the top of the files down.  createTable.sql and createTobacco.sql to import data from the datasources in kaggle
+# NOTE: these csv files are located in /Corey/dataset

 4. right click InsCosts and import data using the tool.
 Make sure header is selected and , is the delimiter This file is insurance_full_set.csv
+# NOTE: these csv files are located in /Corey/dataset

 5. right click TobaccoUse and import data using the tool.
 Make sure header is selected and , is the delimiter This file is tobacco1.csv
+# NOTE: these csv files are located in /Corey/dataset

 # To run the multivariant linear regressions:
 Author Corey Monsma